stjude-rust-labs/sprocket-action/README.md

 #### wdl_file

-A WDL document containing a task or workflow for which to check inputs.
+A comma-separated list of WDL documents containing a task or workflow for which to check inputs.

 #### inputs_file

-A JSON format inputs file for the task or workflow.
+A matching comma-separated list of JSON format inputs file for the task(s)/workflow(s).
+Ordering must match `wdl_file` as no checking will be performed.

 ### Example usage